Skip to main content

 Keynote Speaker

-We are excited to announce our Keynote speaker this year, Dr. Alexa Tullett.
+We are excited to announce the 2025 Keynote speaker, Dr. Alexa Tullett.
 Dr. Tullett is a social psychology professor at the University of Alabama.
 She is interested in how people form, hold on to, and change their beliefs, particularly in the realms of politics and science.
 Some of her work takes a meta-scientific approach, turning the tools of science inward to examine how psychological research is done.
 She discusses these topics, and many others, on the podcasts The Black Goat and Two Psychologists Four Beers.
 Her keynote address is titled "Promoting Scientific Skepticism in a Time of Science Denial" and tackles this problem within social psychology, first documenting legitimate reasons for skepticism, then turning to growing reasons for trust, and ending on possible pathways forward.

 Presentations